aws-samples/amazon-lex-customerservice-workshop/04_TwilioSMSIntegration/README.md

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. Once you sign up for the trial account, take a note of the Twilio Account SID and the Twilio Auth Token under Dashboard - General - Settings (note:  you may have to create a `Learn & Explore` project to get started).
+1. Once you sign up for the trial account, take a note of the Twilio Account SID and the Twilio Auth Token under Dashboard - Settings - General settings (note:  you may have to create a `Learn & Explore` project to get started).

 1. Under Phone Numbers, pick a phone number.
 This phone number will be the SMS phone number which your bot users will use to interact with the Lex bot you created.
 Please choose a US number because Twilio supports SMS for US numbers only at this time.